-Pragmatics: knowledge of language use Don't goblins like children? = surprise if the answer is 'no' (expectation is that the answer is 'yes') Use this question format to show expectation of a 'yes' answer.
+Pragmatics: knowledge of language use

+Don't goblins like children? = surprise if the answer is 'no' (expectation is that the answer is 'yes') Use this question format to show expectation of a 'yes' answer.
 Kids Do Amazing Things Much of the linguistic system is already known by age 3.

-...when kids can't tie their own shoes or even count to 4.
-What kids are doing: extracting patterns and making generalizations from the surrounding data mostly without explicit instruction.
+...when kids can't tie their own shoes or even understand the concept of 4 What kids are doing: extracting patterns and making generalizations from the surrounding data mostly without explicit instruction.
 Terminology: Patterns or "rules" of language = grammar Knowledge of Language & Hidden Rules Some examples from language: